Need to talk? Call 1800 882 436.

 Brain injury

-Cerebral palsy is a type of brain damage, but only a very small percentage of cerebral palsy cases are due to complications at birth.
+Cerebral palsy is a type of brain damage that can occur, but only a very small percentage of cerebral palsy cases are due to complications at birth.

 Brain bleeds

-In rare cases, your baby can suffer bleeding in or around the brain in the first few days of life.
-This can originate from pregnancy or birth events.
+In rare cases, babies can suffer bleeding in or around the brain in the first few days of life, caused by events during pregnancy or birth.
 This is more common if your baby is very premature.
-Your baby may not have symptoms or may be pale, limp or have seizures.
+Babies with brain bleeds may not have any symptoms, or they may be pale, limp or have seizures.

 How is birth injury in babies treated?

 Most birth injuries in babies are temporary.
-If the injury was to the soft tissue, then no treatment is normally needed — the medical team will just monitor the baby and may do tests to check for other injuries.
+If the injury was to the soft tissue, then no treatment is normally needed — the medical team will monitor the baby and may carefully check for other injuries.

 If there is a bone fracture, your baby may need an x-ray or other imaging.
-The limb may need to be immobilised (held still with supports or splints) and some babies may need further treatment.
+The limb (arm or leg) may need to be immobilised (held still with supports or splints) and some babies may need further treatment.

 If your baby has damaged nerves, the medical team will assess them and physiotherapy may be required.
 If recovery takes longer than expected your baby may need further treatments.